Jason Collins

-Jason Paul Collins (born December 2, 1978) is an American former professional basketball player who was a center for 13 seasons in the National Basketball Association (NBA).
-He played college basketball for the Stanford Cardinal, where he was an All-American in 2000–01.
-Collins was selected by the Houston Rockets as the 18th overall pick in the 2001 NBA draft.
-He went on to play for the New Jersey Nets, Memphis Grizzlies, Minnesota Timberwolves, Atlanta Hawks, Boston Celtics, Washington Wizards and Brooklyn Nets.
+Jason Paul Collins (December 2, 1978 – May 12, 2026) was an American professional basketball player who was a center for 13 seasons in the National Basketball Association (NBA).
+He played college basketball for the Stanford Cardinal, earning third-team All-American honors in 2001.
+Collins was selected by the Houston Rockets in the first round of the 2001 NBA draft with the 18th overall pick.
+He went on to play for the New Jersey Nets, Memphis Grizzlies, Minnesota Timberwolves, Atlanta Hawks, Boston Celtics, Washington Wizards, and Brooklyn Nets.

 After the 2012–13 NBA season concluded, Collins publicly came out as gay.
 He became a free agent and did not play again until February 2014, when he signed with the Nets and became the first publicly gay athlete to play in any of the four major North American pro sports leagues.
-In April 2014, Collins was featured on the cover of Time Magazines "100 Most Influential People in the World".
+In 2014, Collins was featured on the cover of Times "100 Most Influential People in the World".
+He died of glioblastoma on May 12, 2026, at the age of 47.

 Early life

 Collins was born in Los Angeles, California, in the Northridge neighborhood.
-He was born eight minutes ahead of his twin brother Jarron, who also became an NBA player.
+He was born eight minutes ahead of his twin brother, Jarron, who also became an NBA player.

 Both brothers graduated from Harvard-Westlake School in Los Angeles.
 He and Jarron won two California Interscholastic Federation state titles during their four-year careers with a combined record of 123–10.
 Collins broke the California career rebounding record with 1,500.
-Collins was backed up by Jason Segel, who USA Today opined might have ended up being the most famous player from the team.
+Collins was backed up by future actor Jason Segel, who USA Today opined might have ended up being the most famous player from the team.

 College career

 Collins played at Stanford University with brother Jarron for the Cardinal in the Pacific-10 Conference (Pac-10).
-In 2001, Collins was named to All-Pac-10 first team, and the National Association of Basketball Coaches (NABC) voted him to their third-team All-American team.
+As a freshman in 1997–98, Collins played just one game before injuring his knee and missing the rest of the season.
+Stanford advanced to the Final Four that season for the first time since 1942.
+After playing only eight games in his first two seasons, Collins appeared in 31 games, starting in 11, as a junior in 1999–2000.
+He averaged 8.3 points and 6.1 rebounds to help the Cardinal tie for a Pac-10 title and earn a No. 1 seed in the 2000 NCAA tournament.

+As a senior in 2000–01, Collins averaged 14.5 points and 7.8 rebounds.
+He was named to the All-Pac-10 first team, and the National Association of Basketball Coaches (NABC) voted him to their third-team All-American team.
+Stanford won the Pac-10 championship and reached the Elite Eight in the 2001 NCAA tournament.
 He finished his college career ranked first in Stanford history for field goal percentage (.608) and third in blocked shots (89).